veltman/learninglunches/maps/README.md

 1. Generating your own tiles can be a complicated task, requiring data, styling, and some technical savvy.
 2. Even if you reuse tiles from an old map, or borrow someone else's tiles, you **sacrifice fine visual control.**
 3. Image-based tiles are **not well-suited for making things dynamic**.
-4. You are usually **confined to the standard Web Mercator map projection** and zooming behavior (see appendix).
+4. You are usually **confined to the standard Web Mercator map projection** and zooming behavior (see the Bonus Level below).

 As a loose rule of thumb, slippy maps are a good choice to the extent that: